Rimetea: Antiquity and Roman Period

 Prior to the Roman occupation of the area, vast woodlands likely covered the region where Rimetea now stands.
 It is uncertain whether agriculture developed in the wooded areas, but it is likely that the flat top of the Rock of the Szeklers was inhabited due to its open, deforested profile, and its easy access to wild game in the surrounding woodlands.
 The top of the Rock of the Szeklers provides clear views of the surrounding region, giving it a strategic advantage used by the Romans for communication and defense purposes.
 The Romans conducted regular guard duties on the top of the Rock of the Szeklers, in order to link existing military fortifications in what are now Cluj-Napoca, Turda, Ocna Mureș, Aiud, and Alba Iulia.
 The Roman outpost on the Rock of the Szeklers played an important role within this chain of outposts, since it was from here that beacons could be lit warning the Roman castra in Turda, Moldovenești, Ocna Mureș, and Aiud of impending danger.

 After the fall of Roman Dacia in 275 A.D., Transylvania did not remain unoccupied for long.
 Wars over the territory broke out between factions of Goths, Huns, Avars, and Gepids.
 Lasting peace, organized administration, and civil society was not established in the region until the arrival of the Magyars, and the resultant Hungarian conquest of the Carpathian Basin in the 9th and 10th centuries.
-During the period of unrest between the collapse of Roman Dacia and the Hungarian conquest, various northern Vlachs peoples settled in the largely uninhabited valleys of the central Transylvanian Apuseni Mountains where Torockó is now located.
-This Vlachs influx occurred peacefully in remote parts of Transylvania, and was largely unnoticed by the warring powers of the region.
+During the period of unrest between the collapse of Roman Dacia and the Hungarian conquest, various Slavic peoples settled in the largely uninhabited valleys of the central Transylvanian Apuseni Mountains where Torockó is now located.
+This Slavic influx occurred peacefully in remote parts of Transylvania, and was largely unnoticed by the warring powers of the region.
 It was at this time when the valley where Torockó lies was first inhabited.
-The native Romanian language of these early settlers is the source of the name "Trăscău”, and of many other location names in the region.
+The Slavic language of these early settlers is the source of the Romanian name "Trăscău”, the Hungarian "Torockó", and of many other location names in the region.